github/opensource.guide/activities/citable-code/index.md

 icon: repo
 survey_tag: 'citable-code'

-summary: Learn how to make your code citable in the academic literature by assigning a Digital Object Identifier to your GitHub repository
+summary: Learn how to make your code citable in academic literature by assigning a Digital Object Identifier to your GitHub repository

 ---
 <a id="intro" title="Intro" class="toc-item"></a>

 [Digital Object Identifiers](http://en.wikipedia.org/wiki/Digital_object_identifier) (DOI) are the backbone of the academic reference and metrics system.
-If you're a researcher writing software, this guide will show you how to make the work you share on GitHub citable by archiving one of your GitHub repositories and assigning a DOI using the data archiving tool [Zenodo](https://zenodo.org/about).
+If you're a researcher writing software, this guide will show you how to make the work you share on GitHub citable by archiving one of your GitHub repositories and assigning a DOI with the data archiving tool [Zenodo](https://zenodo.org/about).

 > **ProTip:** This tutorial is aimed at researchers who want to cite GitHub repositories in academic literature.
 Provided you've already set up a GitHub repository, this tutorial can be completed without installing any special software.
 If you haven't yet created a project on GitHub, start first by [uploading your work](https://guides.github.com/introduction/desktop/) to a repository.

 <a id="repository" title="Choosing Your Repo" class="toc-item"></a>

-## Choosing your repository
+## Choose your repository

 Repositories are the most basic element of GitHub.
 They're easiest to imagine as your project's folder.
 The first step in creating a DOI is to select the repository you want to archive in Zenodo.
 To do so, head over to your profile and click the **Repositories** tab.